In This Issue:

 First DC fellows travel to Indonesia’s

 Business leaders from around the city have joined forces to participate in the newly formed Houston Leadership Committee raising money for the Fund for Teachers Houston 2005-2006 campaign.
 Funds raised will be used to permanently endow summer sabbaticals for Houston-area teachers.

-FFT grants will be awarded to teachers who work with students in grades K-12 and have a minimum of three years teaching experience.
-Participants will be selected based on how their summer fellowship will make the applicant a better teacher, how improved skills and capacity will be implemented in the classroom and how the teachers’ improved skills or capacity will benefit students, curricula and the school.
+FFT grants are awarded to teachers who work with students in grades K-12 and have a minimum of three years teaching experience.
+Participants are selected based on how their summer fellowship will make the applicant a better teacher, how improved skills and capacity will be implemented in the classroom and how the teachers’ improved skills or capacity will benefit students, curricula and the school.

 Founded by Apache Corp.
 Chairman Raymond Plank, the foundation’s enrichment fund is supported by individual and corporate donors.

 Eighty-two Tulsa area teachers, representing 36 schools, received Fund for Teachers grants this year for the opportunity to travel, attend seminars and workshops, and acquire hands-on materials and information to enrich their students in the classroom.